capaj/be-pretty/README.md

 Now you should have everything ready to just commit&push.

-if your codebase is already pretty, but needs help in the future you may skip formatting with a flag `--skipFormatting`
+You may skip formatting step with a flag `--skipFormatting`

 ## Customize .prettierrc